crsmith75/Scribe/README.md

 Scribes can download the software to run as a native webapp, create an account, and have a simple UI interface where they Can add accounts by entering a twitter handle and twitter id for a factom account.
 A list of tracked accounts will then be populated along with the corresponding Factom Testnet Chain ID for the Chain that will be created of all of that account's Factomized Tweets.
-Currently, python scripts are written for the project that will:
+Currently, python scripts are written for the project that will run asynchronously in the background via Robinhood Faust (library and info here: https://github.com/robinhood/faust).

 1.)
 Use an accounts twitter handle to gather the account's ~3000 most recent tweets, clean them so that only the account's original tweets remain (i.e no retweets) and then write them to a kafka-based message queue that can then be pulled from by